-I was having lunch this week with my business mentor, when he shared something I thought was very profound.
+I was having lunch this week with a mentor, when he shared something I thought was very profound.

 We were talking about doing the things in your life that you are truly passionate about, the activities that make you feel alive.